What the controversial triple lock means for state pensions

 Economists often criticise the triple lock as being "too expensive to maintain", said The Times Money Mentor, with about 60% of welfare spending going towards pensioners.
 Critics also suggest there is "intergenerational unfairness".
 Should younger people "subsidise the income of older people at a time when they may be struggling with their own living costs"?

-By how much is the state pension rising?
+By how much could the state pension rise?

-While pensioners and those approaching retirement may be looking forward to the increase, due to frozen tax thresholds, pensioners are "facing a 'retirement tax' on their state pension income within two years", the newspaper added.
-The Labour government has "vowed" to keep the tax threshold frozen at £12,570 until 2028, similar to the previous Conservative policy, and so pensioners on the full sum will need only a little extra income to put them in the tax net.
+However, while pensioners and those approaching retirement may be looking forward to the increase, due to frozen tax thresholds, pensioners are "facing a 'retirement tax on their state pension income within two years", said The Telegraph.
+The Labour government has "vowed" to keep the tax threshold frozen at £12,570 until 2028, similar to the Conservative policy, and so pensioners on the full sum will only need a small amount of extra income to put them in the tax net.

-In 2022/23, the Conservative government temporarily removed earnings from the equation due to a "post-lockdown spike in wages", explained NerdWallet, and increased the state pension by the inflation measure of 3.1% that year.
+In 2022-23, the Conservative government did temporarily remove earnings from the equation, due to a "post-lockdown spike in wages", said NerdWallet, and use the inflation measure of 3.1% to increase pensions that year.

 A more "pessimistic scenario", added Unbiased, would be for the state pension to have only a single lock, linked either to wages or inflation, but this may mean pensioners' spending power is reduced over the medium to long term.

-The worst-case scenario would be returning to when changes to the state pension were "made at the whim of the chancellor", the financial website added.
+The worst-case scenario would be returning to when the state pension was "simply made at the whim of the chancellor", the financial website added.

 The Organisation for Economic Co-operation and Development has proposed indexing pensions to an average of inflation and wage growth, while "providing direct transfers to poor pensioners to mitigate poverty risks".

-Another "solution" would be to "make people work longer", said The Telegraph's Mattie Brignal, by raising the state pension age, which is currently at 66 for both men and women, and gradually rising.
+Another "solution" would be to "make people work longer", said The Telegraph's Mattie Brignal, by raising the state pension age, which is currently at 67 for both men and women born in or after 1960, and set to rise to 68 for those born in or after 1977.

-An increase to the state pension age has previously served as a "silver bullet" in order to "keep the state pension system ticking along", but is "deeply unpopular", especially with a "recent dip in life expectancy".
+An increase to the state pension age has previously served as a "silver bullet" in order to "keep the state pension system ticking along", but is "deeply unpopular".

 While neither party has plans to increase the state pension age, "in reality" there may be "little choice" in the future.